Atmospheric River Forecast Products

 Select model, forecast hour, threshold, and domain to generate plot.
 Click image to open in new tab.

-Note initialization times may differ between GEFS and ECMWF EPS.
+Note initialization times may differ between models.

 IVT Thumbnail Ensemble Plots